vaibhavswire/liveobsidian/Whiteboard.md

 Walking on eggshells
 .....

-Tai Krai and Karen are the center of IndoChina.
+Tai Krai and Karen are the center of mainland IndoChina.
 Wallace line divides Sunda from Sahul.
 Austronesia is Formosa/Taiwan area of coastal indochina

 ......